 Nothing could have prepared us for the situation we as a society now find ourselves in during 2020.
-Faced with a new complex reality, many businesses have understandably struggled to respond quickly and practically.
+Faced with a new complex reality, many organizations have understandably struggled to respond quickly and practically to growing business uncertainty.
 Businesses have been forced to ‘go digital’ almost overnight – which has presented opportunities as well as challenges for senior leadership teams.

 CTOs have suddenly been thrown into the spotlight and are better placed than ever to drive business change, while CEOs are under pressure to set the tone that could shape their companies’ futures.
 So how have businesses responded to the crisis?
 And what important lessons have already emerged?
-Here are the main developments we’ve seen taking shape over the last few weeks and some key takeaways for businesses to consider.
+Here are the main developments we’ve seen taking shape over the last few weeks and some key takeaways for organizations to consider when facing business uncertainty.

 Since the stronger social distancing measures came into effect, we’ve seen that changing business priorities have centered around three major themes: cash preservation, customer experience and employee engagement.

 Cash preservation involves ensuring that the business is well funded and not undercapitalized in a particular area.
-This has been complicated by the fact that some businesses are now having to think about funding new ways of working.
+This has been complicated by growing business uncertainty and the fact that some organizations are now having to think about funding new ways of working.
 Most businesses are being forced to pause and ask better questions about how they spend money.
 They are having to think about how they can invest differently and scrutinize whether investments will really provide the tangible value needed to satisfy customers and employees in both the short and longer term.

 Moving to employee engagement, the biggest challenge businesses in all industries are facing is the cultural and behavioral impact of shifting to remote working.
 Businesses should therefore prioritize the health and happiness of their staff, which will help increase loyalty and engagement long term.
 The first step is to engage your team in conversation – this is vital.
 Fostering community through virtual tools has proved to be an excellent way to combat isolation, while embracing the messy human elements of ‘business as usual at home’ such as children, pets and cramped apartments can keep spirits up.
 Employees themselves have also started supporting each other in new and innovative ways, such as offering virtual yoga sessions and coffee chats to stay connected.